 If a fund invests in a foreign country, there is always the possibility of country risk.
 To start with, the political situation in the country will have a serious impact.
 Certainly, negative events will affect the fund’s investments adversely.

-Other factors which might lead to a country risk are exchange rate changes, economic issues, and problems and transfer risks.
+Other factors that might lead to a country risk are exchange rate changes, economic issues, and problems and transfer risks.
 This happens when a fund’s capital has been frozen by the local government.
 Bear in mind that this risk might damage the potential returns on an investment.

 6. Currency Risk